Mastercard Contactless Payment in Kyiv Metro

 ANOTHER CHALLENGE

-We were looking for a way to identify a unique feature that could characterize contactless turnstiles.
-It should have been an unused feature, easy to implement on devices of various designs.
-It should be easy to identify, simple and unambiguous to the passengers.
-Ideally - defined in one word.
+We needed to identify a unique feature that could distinguish contactless turnstiles.
+It had to be an unused element, easy to implement across different turnstile designs, and instantly recognizable to passengers—simple, clear, and ideally described in a single word.
 And we found the word.

 IT'S 'YELLOW'

-Since we also had to take into account the needs of passengers who use other payment methods, we developed a design that displays payment information using tokens and contactless metro cards, which this turnstile also accepts.
+Surprising both Mastercard and the Metro with this seemingly obvious idea, we designed the visual identity of the ‘yellow’ turnstile.
+Since we also needed to accommodate passengers using other payment methods, we developed a design that displayed payment information for tokens and contactless metro cards, which the turnstile also accepts.

 TESTING TURNSTILE DESIGNS